Samuel Nicholson (merchant)

 Samuel Nicholson (1738–1827) was a London wholesale haberdasher, known as a Unitarian and associate of radicals.
 He is remembered for his social connections with William Wordsworth in the early 1790s.

-Earlier life
+Early life

 Nicholson was born on 4 September 1738, the son of George Nicholson, and grandson of the nonconformist minister George Nicholson (1636–1690) of Kirkoswald, Cumberland.
 He was in business in London as a wholesale haberdasher, in Cateaton Street.
 His warehouse was adjacent to his home.

 In the 1780s, Nicholson was a member of the Society for Constitutional Information.

 Relationship with Wordsworth

 Wordsworth met Nicholson through a family connection, Elizabeth Threlkeld, who had been Dorothy Wordsworth's foster mother (1778–1787) in Halifax, Yorkshire.
 Elizabeth married William Rawson in 1791; they were both Unitarians.
 They moved to London from Halifax, knew Nicholson, and introduced William to him.

 The period when Wordsworth dined regularly with Nicholson has tentatively been placed in spring of 1793.
 They went together to hear Joseph Fawcett preach.
 Nicholas Roe has suggested that Wordsworth's further engagement with radical English reformers may trace back to his connection with Nicholson.
 It has been inferred, by Roe, that Nicholson probably introduced Wordsworth to Joseph Johnson the publisher.
 Keay places Wordsworth's own radical beliefs in the context of a period 1793–5 and contact with the views and milieu of the Society of Constitutional Information, to which Johnson also belonged: the Norman Yoke, and the Tory Bolingbroke's arguments on capital and corruption.

 Nicholson, in any case, is credited with Wordsworth's introduction into the London group of radical dissenters, including William Godwin.
 They played a significant part in his thinking, until the middle of 1795.
 "Mr Nicholson" was referenced in the notes to The Excursion.